 74 Pages Posted: 20 Mar 2018 Last revised: 9 Jul 2020

 Policymakers frequently use price regulations as a response to inequality in the markets they control.
 In this paper, we examine the optimal structure of such policies from the perspective of mechanism design.
 We study a buyer-seller market in which agents have private information about both their valuations for an indivisible object and their marginal utilities for money.
 The planner seeks a mechanism that maximizes agents' total utilities, subject to incentive and market-clearing constraints.
 We uncover the constrained Pareto frontier by identifying the optimal trade-off between allocative efficiency and redistribution.
 We find that competitive-equilibrium allocation is not always optimal.
 Instead, when there is substantial inequality across sides of the market, the optimal design uses a tax-like mechanism, introducing a wedge between the buyer and seller prices, and redistributing the resulting surplus to the poorer side of the market via lump-sum payments.
-When there is significant within-side inequality, meanwhile, it may be optimal to impose price controls even though doing so induces rationing.
+When there is significant same-side inequality, meanwhile, it may be optimal to impose price controls even though doing so induces rationing.

 Keywords: optimal mechanism design, redistribution, inequality, welfare theorems

 Suggested Citation: Suggested Citation